leonjza/frida-boot/course/1-chapter-1/ld_preload.md

        void *dlsym(void *handle, const char *symbol);
 ```

-Seems simple enough but truthfully, its a bit more tricky than that and you are better off reading the larger man page to understand the intrcrecies of how `dlym` works.
-For the purposes of this excercise though, its just important to know that a handle to the real function should be created, and that handle should be resolved with `dlsym`.
+Seems simple enough but truthfully, it’s a bit more tricky than that and you are better off reading the larger man page to understand the intricacies of how `dlym` works.
+For the purpose of this exercise though, it’s just important to know that a handle to the real function should be created, and that handle should be resolved with `dlsym`.

-One last thing, lets update the sleep to just sleep for `1` second in the library, and not for the amount of time that is actually requestes.
+One last thing, lets update the sleep to just sleep for `1` second in the library, and not for the amount of time that is actually requests.
 With all that coming together, our `fake_sleep.c` detour should now look something like:

 ```c
 #define _GNU_SOURCE